-It was designated as a UNESCO World Heritage Site in 1996.
-The construction started in August 1248 and took more than six centuries to get completed and it was finished in 1880.
+Cologne Cathedral is a Roman Catholic cathedral located in Cologne, Germany.
+It is the seat of the Archbishop of Cologne.
+It has been designated as a UNESCO World Heritage Site in 1996.
+The construction started in August 1248 and took more than six centuries to get completed as it was finished in 1880.

 Quick Facts: –

-- During the World War II, Cologne Cathedral was hit by 14 aerial bombs and approximately 70 firebombs but the building did not fall.
+- During World War II, Cologne Cathedral was hit by 14 aerial bombs and approximately 70 firebombs but the building did not fall.

 - This cathedral was originally built to house the Three Wise Men’s Shrine.